Danelo Cavalcante captured nearly two weeks after prison escape

 Cavalcante eluded hundreds of law officers for 14 days following his escape on 31 August

-A nearly two-week manhunt for dangerous murder convict Danelo Cavalcante came to an end on Wednesday as he was captured in Pennsylvania.
+A nearly two-week manhunt for a dangerous murder convict Danelo Cavalcante came to an end on Wednesday as he was captured in Pennsylvania.

 Pennsylvania State Police are set to hold a press conference on the capture at 9.30am.